Azasakhe/Netflix/FAQ-(Audio,-Video,-Subtitle,-Other).md

 ### How to try solve the problem with loading screen video buffering

 Usually this problem is related to:
-- Instability in the Netflix server
+- Instability of Netflix servers
 - Not enough bandwidth to support playback
 - There is a unstable connection